nsckir/groceries-classification/README.md

 images in the directory for training `data/raw/scoodit_178/train/ ` and the remaining 5% in the directory for validation `data/raw/scoodit_178/test/`.

-After that you should have following data structure (NO BLANKS IN FOLDER NAMES):
+After that you should have the following data structure (NO BLANKS IN FOLDER NAMES):
 ```shell
   ${PROJECT_FOLDER}/data/raw/scoodit_178/train/acorn_squash_n07717410/143.jpeg
   ${PROJECT_FOLDER}/data/raw/scoodit_178/train/acorn_squash_n07717410/51234.jpeg